codepoet80/NoPlaceLikeHome/README.md

 Access level can be used to show or hide icons, based on detected conditions.
 To make sure this is applied correctly for your environment, adjust the global variables as follows:

-- `$localDef` is the IP address configuration that would indicate a visitor is on the same network as the server.
+- `$localDef` an array of IP address configurations that would indicate a visitor is on the same network as the server.
 Adjust to match the IP settings handed out by your router.
 The last octet is deliberately omitted, to allow the whole subnet.
-- `$vpnDef` is used to indicate a visitor is coming through a VPN or proxy.
+- `$vpnDef` an array of IP address configurations that would indicate a visitor is coming through a VPN or proxy.
 Adjust to match the IP address of the gateway.
 The last octet is deliberately omitted, to allow the whole subnet.
 - All other visitors are considered remote.

 ### Launcher Icons